JeffM-Code/PortfolioWork/ML/DevelopmentDetails/README.md

 This is normally done on Streamlit, as it's a free platform to host models, and as models developed are normally small in size within their containers, it seems appropriate to host them there.<br><br>

 ## *Feedback Loop*:
-This involves the monitoring of deployed models and looping back to data preparation or problem definition depending on severity of performance issues observed.<br><br>
+This involves the monitoring of deployed models and looping back to data preparation or problem definition depending on severity of performance issues observed.<br><br><br>

 # Production
 In general, cloud technologies (AWS, Azure, or GCP) are a better choice for true, production models, as they can automate most aspects of the workflow for greater efficiency and model performance.<br><br>